vandenryv/introduction-to-rpi-pico-circuitpython/04 - Little exercise/README.md

 # Consolidation

-In this part I propose you to tryand use all we did since the beginning.
+In this part I propose you to try and use all we did since the beginning.

 ## Simple button/LED interaction
 Can you write a code so that each button put a led to a certain color (your choice) and each consecutive push on any button color the next LED